izackp/Mopix/README.md

 I also have previously designed a way for dynamic behavior via components + json.
 It removed the need of state machines because state was just the makeup of the components the entity had.

 ### Design Goals
 Why not Godot?
 I wanted something I could possibly port to the 3ds.
 I also wanted to make a deterministic engine for input only networking.
-Granted.. the 3ds might not be powerful enough to support 'rollback' but hopefully we will see.
+Granted.. the 3ds might not be powerful enough to support 'rollback' but we will see.

 * Highly portable (built on SDL)
 * Deterministic